-The Emergency Management Assistance Compact (EMAC) is administered by the National Emergency Management Association (NEMA) headquartered in Lexington, Kentucky.
+The Emergency Management Assistance Compact (EMAC) is administered by the National Emergency Management Association (NEMA).
 This intellectual property policy applies to EMAC in the same manner in which it applies to NEMA.

 The NEMA Intellectual Property (IP) Rights and Usage Policy is a statement of NEMA's policy that covers all aspects of its intellectual property ownership and the ownership of such rights by others.
 This Policy attempts to set forth NEMA's position regarding the use of the IP Rights and the policies regarding such use.

 Nature of Intellectual Property Rights

 The IP Rights of NEMA comprise two types of intellectual property: Copyrights and Trademarks.